What do I need to sign legal documents in Mexico?

-Take in consideration it takes approx. 7 Business Days or more depending on the work that INM office has, for the approval.
+Take in consideration it takes approx. 7 Business Days or more depending on the work that the INM office has, for approval.
 Also, you could possibly have to go physically to the INM Office in Rosarito 2-3 Times.

 - INM Officer needs to see you and make sure all the forms are correctly filled out.

-- If there is an error or any additional information that needs to be added on the forms, you have to re-print and sign them again.
+- If there is an error or any additional information that needs to be added to the forms, you have to re-print and sign them again.
 So, this could be possibly the Second time going back to the INM office.

-- After the paper work has been reviewed and received, approx. after 7 Business days you should receive a Notification through email that you have been approved and you can have your fingerprints done and bring in special photos that are required.
+- After the paperwork has been reviewed and received, approx. after 7 Business days, you should receive a Notification through email that you have been approved and you can have your fingerprints done and bring in special photos that are required.
 Finally, you have to wait between 3-4 weeks to pick up your card.